-Perhaps the most important factor when offering a product recommendation is relevance to the product being purchased or considered.
-Some sites recommend products by simply promoting their most popular items.
-Some do the opposite, and promote low-selling items in an effort to clear their stock of unwanted products.
-While both of these tactics theoretically make sense, they’re often largely ineffective.
+The most important factor when offering a product recommendation is relevance to the product being purchased or considered.
+Some sites recommend products by promoting their most popular items.
+Some do the opposite and promote low-selling items in an effort to clear their stock of unwanted products.
+While both of these tactics make sense, they’re often ineffective.

-For instance, consider a superstore that sells a huge variety of products; many physical stores upsell by grouping items together in aisles.
-If this store were to follow the “popular items” example, one of their aisles could very easily be “breakfast cereal and auto parts” because both happen to be popular items.
-Grouping these would almost certainly seem off-putting in a brick and mortar store; it’s off-putting online as well.
-It would make far more sense to group together breakfast cereal and milk, as those products are generally consumed together.
+For instance, consider a store that sells a variety of products.
+Many physical stores upsell by grouping items together in aisles.
+If these stores were to follow the “popular items” example, one of their aisles could be “breakfast cereal and auto parts” since both are popular items.
+Grouping these would seem off-putting in a brick and mortar store.
+It’s also off-putting online.
+It makes more sense to group together breakfast cereal and milk, since they are normally consumed together.

 Understanding the Customer

-Whether a customer has bought from you in the past or not, the data you collect from them can very likely shed some light on their purchasing habits.
-For instance, if the customer has been consistently looking at up-to-date tech equipment, like a newly released phone or computer, they’re likely looking for quality over value.
-Thus, it would likely make more sense to recommend other newer or higher end products rather than low-cost alternatives.
+Whether a customer has bought from you in the past or not, the data you collect from them can shed some light on their purchasing habits.
+For instance, if the customer has been consistently looking at up-to-date tech equipment, they’re likely looking for quality over value.
+Therefore, recommending newer or higher end products will be more effective than low-cost alternatives.

 Consider a Recommendation Engine

-Product recommendation engines are a fairly recent development in ecommerce, but have been catching on quickly.
-In essence, they utilize an algorithm which examines the user’s purchases, browsing, and click history.
-It then uses the findings to predict which products would be of the most interest to the customer, often leading to successful upsells.
+Product recommendation engines are a fairly recent development in ecommerce, and they continue to advance.
+Essentially, they use an algorithm to study user’s purchases, browsing, and click history.
+It then uses the data to predict which products would be of the most interest to the customer, often leading to successful upsells.